dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v1.6.1
+- Fixed incorrect error reporting

 #### v1.6.0
 - Added a workaround for escaped quotes in HTML [https://stackoverflow.com/questions/51368208/angularjs-ng-style-quot-issue](https://stackoverflow.com/questions/51368208/angularjs-ng-style-quot-issue)
-- Added a workaround in a case when Wget finishes seemingly normally, but with an error code or no code at all
+- Added a workaround in a case when Wget finishes seemingly normally, but with an error code
-- Bandwidth is counted correctly when response(s) do(es) not contain the Length value.
+- Bandwidth is counted correctly when response(s) do(es) not contain the Length value

 #### v1.5.0
 - Bandwidth consumed by Wget is shown
 - Bug fixes and optimizations

 #### v1.4.0
-- Links being processed are numbered and the connection time is shown to get the idea of how the things are going, as well as the elapsed time.
+- Links being processed are numbered and the connection time is shown to get the idea of how the things are going, as well as the elapsed time
 - Sitemap generation
 - If Wget exited with an error, the debug information is shown
 - The number of redirects is recorded